adrian154/blog/public/blogposts/mob-spawning/blogpost.md

-**Prologue:** Thanks to all the members of the technical Minecraft community who answered my requests for comments and clarifications.

-This article aims to fully describe the Minecraft spawning algorithm as it exists in **Java Edition 1.19**.
+This article aims to roughly describe the Minecraft spawning algorithm as it exists in **Java Edition 1.19**.

-These are the major steps in the spawning algorithm, in order:
+Spawning consists of three phases, which run every tick:
 - Collect mob cap data
 - Run spawning attempts, depending on mob caps
 - Despawn entities

-But without further ado, let's dive in!

 # Mob Categories